What is Computer Animation?

 Careers in Computer Animation

-International students who find the field of computer animation promising, interesting, or exciting will surely want to know what sorts of careers to expect prior to attaining a computer animation degree.
-International students who attain a computer animation degree will be preparing themselves for careers as digital animators.
+International students who find the field of computer animation interesting or exciting will surely want to know what sorts of careers to expect prior to attaining a computer animation degree.
+Students with a computer animation degree will be preparing themselves for careers as digital animators.
 Computer animators work with film and television studios, development/design companies, or animate freelance based on a portfolio.
 As such an indispensable and ubiquitous part of modern media and entertainment, the nature of the tasks available to someone in the role of computer animator can vary widely.
-Digital animation has a place in everything – online advertisements, multi-million dollar films, television shows, news broadcasts – and computer animators breathe life into every moving digital image we experience.
+Digital animation has a place in everything–online advertisements, multi-million dollar films, television shows, news broadcasts–and computer animators breathe life into every moving digital image we experience.
 From object modeling to keyframing Flash animations, every detail of moving digital imagery is in the hands of computer animators.

 Getting Started in Computer Animation

 So, after asking "What is computer animation and is it right for me?", the next step for an international student is to begin searching for institutions from which to receive a computer animation degree.
-Though some animators have had success without formal training, these individuals are rare exceptions, with the overwhelming majority of computer animators at work in the industry being in possession of computer animation degrees.
+Though some animators have had success without formal training, these individuals are rare exceptions; the overwhelming majority of computer animators at work in the industry have received computer animation degrees.
 Getting a computer animation degree is by far the easiest way to get started in the industry.
 While pursuing a computer animation degree, international students who want a leg up on the competition in the job market should be preparing a portfolio of digital animations to show employers.
 A robust portfolio can enable an international student to land an internship or job with a firm that will employ them for years to come, and will often be a deciding factor between potential candidates.

 Thus, for international students interested in computer animation, the proper course of action should be straightforward; research what the discipline of computer animation actually is and what it entails, look at both the sorts of careers available in the field as well as the demand for those roles, then begin work on attaining a computer animation degree while building a robust portfolio of animations.